Namhae German Village

 Namhae German Village (Deutsches Dorf Namhae) is an ethnic enclave located in Samdong-myeon, Namhae County, South Gyeongsang Province, South Korea.
 It is populated by both Germans in South Korea and South Koreans who worked in Germany as migrant workers during the 1960s and 1970s.

-The village has become a tourist destination, and hosts a significant Oktoberfest event that draws tens of thousands of people per year.
+The village has become a tourist destination, and hosts an Oktoberfest event that draws tens of thousands of people every year.

 Background

 In the 1960s and 1970s, South Korea sent thousands of its citizens to work as nurses and miners in West Germany.
 A number of the workers stayed there upon the conclusion of their contract.
 South Korea's population is now aging, which has also notably affected Namhae County.
 In 2001, the county constructed this village and offered significant subsidies to any South Korean who lived in Germany for at least 20 years.
 In total, the project costed around US$7.5 million.